End of cookies: New marketing strategies

 The inherent limits of using cookies for advertising

-While the decline of third-party cookies appears to be a challenge for advertisers, it’s important to note that these same cookies already revealed certain limitations in the advertising context.
+While the decline of third-party cookies appears to be a challenge for marketers, it’s important to note that these same cookies already revealed certain limitations in the advertising context.
 Indeed, third-party cookies are not without flaws and did not guarantee an optimal advertising strategy that respected users.

 Here’s an overview of the main disadvantages associated with third-party cookies: